aeaton4/Auditly2025/README.md

-# Auditly2025
+# Auditly

 A comprehensive audit tracking and management system designed to help organizations plan, execute, and track audit projects with ease.

 ## Features

-- **User Management**: Manage users with role-based access (Admin, Auditor, Reviewer, Viewer)
+- User Management: manage users with role-based access (Admin, Auditor, Reviewer, Viewer)
-- **Audit Tracking**: Create and track audit projects with status monitoring
+- Audit Tracking: create and track audit projects with status monitoring
-- **Finding Management**: Document and track audit findings with severity levels
+- Finding Management: document and track audit findings with severity levels
-- **Risk Assessment**: Identify, assess, and mitigate risks with likelihood and impact analysis
+- Risk Assessment: identify, assess, and mitigate risks with likelihood and impact analysis
-- **Document Management**: Attach and organize audit-related documents
+- Document Management: attach and organize audit-related documents
-- **Collaboration**: Add comments to audits and findings for team collaboration
+- Collaboration: add comments to audits and findings for team collaboration

-## Technology Stack

-### Backend
-- Node.js & Express.js
-- Sequelize ORM
-- PostgreSQL database
-- RESTful API architecture

-### Frontend
-- React 18
-- React Router v6
-- Axios for API calls
-- Modern responsive design

 ### Infrastructure
 - Docker & Docker Compose